Skip to content

 Gradle Configuration

-• Add the remote repository address for SDK in the build.gradle file at the root directory of your project.
+• Add the SDK remote repository address in the root directory's build.gradle file

 buildscript {